acgis-zhan0701/SOILGG/README.md

 ### Note
 1.
-Only top three of area percentage are reported in the output file, which does not include NA.
+Only top three of area percentage are reported in the output file, which does not include NA.  <br />
 2.
 Estimate processing time can depend on which framework layer that you are choosing. <br />
 For ecozone, estimate processing time is 8 minutes. <br />